Bibo Nunes

-Alcibio Mesquita Bibo Nunes, known as Bibo Nunes (9 January 1957), is a Brazilian journalist, television presenter and politician affiliated to PSL.
+Alcibio Mesquita Bibo Nunes, known as Bibo Nunes (born 9 January 1957), is a Brazilian journalist, television presenter and politician affiliated to PSL.
 He was presenter of the television programs Bibo no 20, on Canal 20 and the Bibo Nunes Show, which aired on Ulbra TV, TV Urbana and Canal 20.

 Biography

 Born in Cruz Alta, in the interior of the state of Rio Grande do Sul, Bibo Nunes is the son of Antonio Carlos Gomes Nunes and Elza Mesquita Nunes.

 He began his career as a journalist in 1976 at Rádio Cruz Alta.
 In 1979, he was a presenter and reporter at RBS TV Cruz Alta and the following year he became a correspondent for the newspaper Zero Hora.

 In 1982, Bibo moved to Porto Alegre, where he was part of the television news team Meio-Dia: A Hora Local, on TV Bandeirantes Rio Grande do Sul.
 In the program, Bibo presented the painting Bibo Nunes and the Successes Pepsi, with music videos, party tips and interviews about the young world.
 In 1984, Bibo Nunes also debuted as an announcer on Universal FM radio.